Moses was 80 years old, and Aaron 83 years old, when they spoke to Pharaoh.

-The Lord (to Moses): See, I have made you a god to Pharaoh: and Aaron your brother shall be your prophet.
-You shall speak all that I command you: and Aaron your brother shall speak to Pharaoh, that he send the children of Israel out of his land.
+The Lord (to Moses): I have made you a god to Pharaoh: and Aaron your brother shall be your prophet.
+You shall speak all that I command you, and Aaron your brother shall speak to Pharaoh, (and tell him) that he send the children of Israel out of his land.
 And I will harden Pharaoh’s heart, and multiply my signs and my wonders in the land of Egypt.
-But Pharaoh shall not listen to you, that I may lay my hand on Egypt, and bring forth my armies, and my people the children of Israel, out of the land of Egypt by great judgments.
-And the Egyptians shall know that I am the Lord, when I stretch forth my hand on Egypt, and bring out the children of Israel from among them.
+But Pharaoh shall not listen to you, that I may lay my hand on Egypt, and bring my armies and my people the children of Israel out of the land of Egypt by great judgments.
+And the Egyptians shall know that I am the Lord, when I stretch out my hand on Egypt, and bring out the children of Israel from among them.

 Bible Tools Commentary

 I have made you a god – Moses was to act in this business as God’s representative, to act and speak in His name and to perform things beyond the ordinary course of nature.

 Aaron your brother shall be your prophet – that is, “interpreter” or “spokesman.”
 Moses was to be the representative of God, and Aaron was considered the speaker throughout all the upcoming scenes, even though his name is not always expressly mentioned.